The Routledge Handbook of Information History

 Zoe LeBlanc

-36. Dynamics of the Human Element in South Africa?s Information History
+36. Dynamics of the Human Element in South Africa’s Information History

 Archie L. Dick

-Part 5: Afterword
+Part V: Afterword

-37. What is Information History For?
+37. What Is Information History For?

 Bonnie Mak